TommyJD93/Philosophers/README.md

 </code>
 </pre>

-Remember to put the '&' before the mutex name sicne the function requires a pointer to the variable, for this project you can NULL the second parameter since we are not going to specify any attribute for our mutexes.<br>
+Remember to put the '&' before the mutex name since the function requires a pointer to the variable, for this project you can NULL the second parameter since we are not going to specify any attribute for our mutexes.<br>
 To start the threads we are going to use the function <a href='https://man7.org/linux/man-pages/man3/pthread_create.3.html'>pthread_create</a>

 <pre>